mwilliams1188/hono-sveltekit/README.md

 - [Learn SvelteKit](https://svelte.dev/tutorial/kit/introducing-sveltekit) - an interactive SvelteKit tutorial.

 You can check out [the SvelteKit GitHub repository](https://github.com/sveltejs/kit/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Hono + SvelteKit app is to use the [Vercel Platform](https://vercel.com/templates?search=hono).